pehlivanoglu/HyperSecure_Mail/README.md

 - Git
 - Python 3.x (for the client component)
 - Node.js (for the server component)
-- Any required dependencies listed in `requirements.txt` and `package.json`
+- Any required dependencies listed in mail-server/`package.json`

 ### Installation
 1. Clone the repository: